Nonparametric Partial Disentanglement via Mechanism Sparsity: Sparse Actions, Interventions and Sparse Temporal Dependencies: Problem Setting, Entanglement Graphs Disentanglement

 \begin{definition}[Entanglement maps] Let $\vf$ and $\tilde\vf$ be two diffeomorphisms from $\sR^{d_z}$ to their images such that $\vf(\sR^{d_z}) = \tilde\vf(\sR^{d_z})$.
 The \textbf{entanglement map} of the pair $(\vf, \tilde\vf)$ is given by

 \end{definition}

-This map will be crucial throughout this work, especially to define disentanglement.
+This map will be crucial throughout this work, especially in defining disentanglement.
 Intuitively, the entanglement map for a pair of decoders $(\vf, \tilde\vf)$ translates the representation of one model to that of the other.
 In general, the entanglement maps of $(\vf, \tilde\vf)$ and $(\tilde\vf, \vf)$ are different.

-We now define the {\em dependency graph} of some function $\vh$ to be such that each edge indicates that some input $i$ influences some output $j$:
+We now define the {\em dependency graph} of some function $\vh$ so that each edge indicates that some input $i$ influences some output $j$:

 \begin{definition}[Functional dependency graph] Let $\vh$ be a function from $\sR^n$ to $\sR^m$.
 The \textbf{dependency graph} of $\vh$ is a bipartite directed graph from $[n]$ to $[m]$ with adjacency matrix $\mH \in \{0,1\}^{m \times n}$ such that